State asked to halt sale of three Baltimore Museum of Art paintings

 “The BMA has worked with Sotheby’s on numerous occasions, as have institutions across the United States, to great success,” it said.

-“Museums become great or are great by acquiring art, not de-accessioning art,” said Peter W. Broido, a former member of the museum’s Contemporary Accessions Committee who signed the letter.
+“Museums become great or are great by acquiring art, not deaccessioning art,” said Peter W. Broido, a former member of the museum’s Contemporary Accessions Committee who signed the letter.
 “This is not what museums are about.
 It’s nonsense.”